mpalash/aliakbarmehta/_pages/cv.md

 ## Publication and Text

-(upcoming) **To Not Wait for the Archive**, Visual Culture and Contemporary Art Journal #5, (ed.)
+_(upcoming_) **To Not Wait for the Archive**, Visual Culture and Contemporary Art Journal #5, (ed.)
 Saara Mehbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2018

-**Colours of Violence**, AROOP Journal, (ed.)
+**Colours of Violence**, AROOP: Totems and Taboos, volume 3, (ed.)
 Nancy Adajania, published by Raza Foundation, New Delhi, 2018

-**Cyber Archive: Archiving as a sustainable counter-hegemonic practice**, Hakara Journal, (ed.)
-Ashutosh Poddar and Noopur Desai, 2018
+**Cyber Archive: Archiving as a sustainable counter-hegemonic practice**, Hakara Journal: _Form / Play_, edition 06, (ed.)
+Ashutosh Poddar and Noopur Desai, Pune, 2018

-**Cyber Archive: Being and Doing Knowledge**, Aalto University, 2018
+**Cyber Archive: Being and Doing Knowledge**, Aalto University, Espoo, 2018

+**FOOD and Other Practices at the Arthouse**, Visual Culture and Contemporary Art Journal #4, Published by Aalto University, Espoo, 2018

+**Locating: The Museum of Impossible Forms**, Kone Foundation Boldness Blog, Helsinki, 2017

 **Border Crossing: Reshaping the Agency of Struggle**, interview with Ranjit Hoskote, CuMMA Papers publication series, (ed.)
 Nora Sternfeld, Helsinki, 2017

-**The Photons of Politics: Footnotes for a New History**, RAB-RAB Journal for Political and Formal Inquiries in Art, (ed.)
-Sezgin Boynik, 2017
+**The Photons of Politics: Footnotes for a New History**, RAB-RAB Journal for Political and Formal Inquiries in Art, issue#4.01, (ed.)
+Sezgin Boynik, Helsinki, 2017

-**No one at the ceremony remembers to mention the artist**, Essay for Exhibition _No one at the ceremony remembers to mention the artist_, Third Space, 2015
+**No one at the ceremony remembers to mention the artist**, Essay for Exhibition _No one at the ceremony remembers to mention the artist_, Third Space, Helsinki, 2015

 **Site: Stage: Structure**, suite of 17 Accordion fold and 3 artist photo-books, self-published, Mumbai, 2014

-**A body split in two**, International Gallerie, Journal of Contemporary art, issue 30, 2011
+**A body split in two**, International Gallerie, Journal of Contemporary art, issue 30, (ed.)
+Bina Sarkar Ellias, Mumbai, 2011

 \*